Can you get a medical cannabis card for chronic back pain in the UK?

 How is chronic back pain diagnosed?

-• Medical and family history
+• Your medical and family history

 Medical cannabis as a potential treatment option

-Patients who have treated back pain with medical cannabis have reported reduced pain, anxiety, and depression, better mood and sleep, and improved quality of life.
+Patients who have treated their chronic back pain with medical cannabis have reported reduced pain, anxiety, and depression, better mood and sleep, and improved quality of life.
 It can also help relieve nausea from chronic pain.

 Can you get a medical card for chronic back pain in the UK?